Biomedical Modeling Pilot Awards

 It is a requirement that review of CTSI Pilot proposals should address the NIH review criteria.
-Reviewers will score applications in the domains of Significance, Investigators, Innovation, Approach, and Environment.
+Reviewers will score final applications on an NIH scale (1-9) in the domains of Significance, Investigators, Innovation, Approach, and Environment.
 Special emphasis will be given to a rating of the Overall Impact of the proposed project.
-Additional criteria specific to this program include:

 - Overall Impact: The likelihood for the project to exert a sustained, powerful influence on the research field.

 - Significance: Does the project address an important problem or a critical barrier to progress in the field?

 - Investigators: Are the PD/PIs, collaborators, and other researchers well suited, sufficient, and able to conduct the project?

 - Innovation: Does the project shift current research or does the clinical practice paradigms use novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?